jthet/FEM1D/README.md

 ## Output
 The program computes and plots the numerical solution against the analytical solution at the specified timestep, providing a visual comparison.

-## Project Answers
+# Analysis

 #### Note: There is sometimes an issue with the gifs where they won't replay.
 Please click on them and it will take you to another tab to view them.

-Consider the heat transfer problem
+We are focusing on teh the heat transfer problem

 $$
 u_t - u_{xx} = f(x, t), \quad (x, t) \in (0, 1) \times (0, 1)